HarryStevens/-DEPRECATED-strings/README.md

 <a name="endsWith" href="#endsWith">#</a> strings.<b>endsWith</b>(<i>string</i>, <i>string</i>[, <i>boolean</i>])

-Test whether a string ends with another string.
+Tests whether a string ends with another string.
 Defaults to case sensitive, but you can set the third argument to <i>true</i> for case insensitive.

 ```js
 strings.endsWith("Hello world", "LD") // false